geohackweek/vector/_episodes/01-introduction.md

 ### Creating the `vectorenv` conda environment on your computer

+`vectorenv` is a Python 3.6 conda environment.
+But the two notebooks in this tutorial have also been successfully tested with Python 2.7.

 Open a terminal window and type the commands to create the environment and "activate" it.

 (If you're using miniconda you'll probably need to first add it to your path with a statement like this one on the terminal window: `export PATH=$HOME/miniconda/bin:$PATH`)